SwedbankPay/developer.swedbankpay.com/_includes/request-delivery-info.md

 `true`.
 This will leave out all instruments which can't return delivery information.

-You are currently only able to request delivery information from Apple Pay and MobilePay, but we will add support for more payment instruments going forward.
+You are currently only able to request delivery information from **Apple Pay**, **Click to Pay** and **MobilePay**, but we will add support for more payment instruments going forward.
 No changes are required at your (the merchant's) end to be able to offer more instruments at a later time.

 ## Request Delivery Info Request